 Bright Publishing Ltd, Bright House, 82 High Street, Sawston, Cambridgeshire CB22 3HJ

-Pro Moviemaker is published quarterly by Bright Publishing Ltd, Bright House, 82 High Street, Sawston, Cambridge CB22 3HJ.
+Pro Moviemaker is published bimonthly by Bright Publishing Ltd, Bright House, 82 High Street, Sawston, Cambridge CB22 3HJ.
 No part of this magazine can be used without prior written permission of Bright Publishing Ltd. ISSN number: 2045-3892.
 Pro Moviemaker is a registered trademark of Bright Publishing Ltd. The advertisements published in Pro Moviemaker that have been written, designed or produced by employees of Bright Publishing Ltd remain the copyright of Bright Publishing Ltd and may not be reproduced without the written consent of the publisher.
 The content of this publication does not necessarily reflect the views of the publisher.
 Prices quoted are street prices.
-In sterling they include VAT but US dollar prices are without local sales taxes.
+In sterling they include VAT (unless otherwise stated), but US dollar prices are without local sales taxes.
 Prices are where available or converted using the exchange rate on the day the magazine went to press.